lebrunthibault/lebrunthibault.github.io/content/post/backend development/design patterns.md

 - Used in protocol0, to augment behavior of notification classes.
 - Used somewhat in basile to catch exceptions.
 Respects the pattern semantics but replaces the interface step by just using callables.
 - Could improve the generation of missing ATS responses in basile.
-The ATSServiceFactory could return a ATSServiceResponseGeneratorDecorator implementing the interface without handling these kind of cases explicitely.
+The ATSServiceFactory could return a ATSServiceResponseGeneratorDecorator implementing the interface without handling these kind of cases explicitly.
 - Could also work for the ErrorHandlerService instead of catching the exceptions in the client code.
 - Could also be used for offer synchronization by applying decorators at service instantiation time for company custom code instead of using inheritance.
 Might be overkill though.